The Nita Harvey Archive : Hidden History, Experience and Objectification in the 1930s Hollywood Star System

 © Nita Harvey Archive (c.1933) left Paramount Studio Lot Search for Beauty Contestant Winners (Nita back second from right).
 Right Search for Beauty Film Set Photo (Nita with contestants)

-This practice-based PhD draws directly from the archive of my British great-aunt, Nita Harvey, who was selected by Hollywood director and producer, Cecil B. DeMille in a worldwide Paramount beauty contest, and signed to Paramount Studios in 1933.
+This Techne AHRC funded PhD draws directly from the archive of my British great-aunt, Nita Harvey, who was selected by Hollywood director and producer, Cecil B. DeMille in a worldwide Paramount beauty contest, and signed to Paramount Studios in 1933.

 Work in Progress Short from in development 40 Minute Documentary Film by Ellen Nolan